Bonaboss01/retail-sales-forecasting-genai/README.md

 # 🧠 AI-Powered Retail Decision Intelligence Platform
-## 📦 SunnyBest Telecommunications (Synthetic Case Study)
+## 📦 SunnyBest Telecommunications *(Synthetic Case Study)*

-An end-to-end **AI, Machine Learning, and GenAI–driven retail analytics system** built for a **fictional telecom & consumer electronics retailer — SunnyBest Telecommunications**.
+An end-to-end **AI, Machine Learning, and Generative AI–driven retail analytics platform** built for a **telecom and consumer electronics retailer — SunnyBest Telecommunications**.

-This project demonstrates how modern data science, forecasting, pricing analytics, and **Generative AI (RAG + LLMs)** can be combined to support **real-world retail decision-making**.
+This project demonstrates how modern data science, forecasting, pricing analytics, and **Generative AI (RAG + LLMs)** can be combined into a single system to support **real-world retail decision-making**, rather than isolated models or dashboards.

+---

+## 🎯 Project Aim

+The aim of this project is to demonstrate how an **AI-powered analytics platform** can support retail decision-making across **demand forecasting, inventory risk management, promotion effectiveness, and pricing optimisation**.

+The system integrates traditional analytics, machine learning models, and **Generative AI (RAG + LLMs)** to produce **actionable and explainable insights** that are accessible to both **technical and non-technical stakeholders**.

 ---